Art McNally says his first dream was to be a baseball umpire. Baseball’s loss was football’s gain.

 He also integrated key technological advancements in the game, using technology to its fullest effect.
 He scrutinized every play on film — and eventually video — and used recordings in his comprehensive evaluation process.
 His goal was to centralize and formalize his evaluation processes; Art McNally GameDay Central is the realization of this vision.

-“It’s a fitting tribute to have his name on that room,” said Senior Vice President of Officiating Dean Blandino, “because he is NFL officiating.”
+“It’s a fitting tribute to have his name on that room,” said former Senior Vice President of Officiating Dean Blandino, “because he is NFL officiating.”

 In honor of McNally’s dedication to the league and contribution to officiating, the NFL annually presents the Art McNally Award to a current or former official who embodies professionalism, leadership and sportsmanship.